-If a permit will be issued, the Area Office will send a letter of intent to the applicant.
+If a permit is issued, the Area Office will send a Letter of Intent, ENC-027 to the applicant.
 The letter shall state that IDL will send them a permit for signature following the applicant's successful bid in a prize log auction.
 The letter will also list any specific conditions that will be included in the permit beyond the standard conditions.
 Applications may be approved either as submitted or with specific conditions or modifications.